-“I was here first and it’s my turn.
+Then I said: “I was here first.
+It’s my turn.
 Please, step back.”

-Where I live adding ornaments like “sir” just sounds ironic and causes more harm than good.
-At least that’s the way I see it.
+Where I live ornaments like “sir” just sound ironic and cause more harm than good.

 “But, you weren’t waiting at the right place,” replied the man.

 This was indeed true.
 I was off by half a step.
-This remark actually synthesized even more rage deep inside of me.
-Then I remembered one thing – I was lifting weights and my deadlift was already up to 275 lbs for a solid set of 5.
+This remark actually synthesized even more rage inside of me.
+Then, I remembered – my deadlift was already up to 275lbs for a solid set of 5.
 This low life loser had nothing on me.

 I almost screamed: “WHAT DO YOU WANT?”

-At the time I was just starting out and still processing the idea that barbell and real life weights are different.
-An object weighing 275 lbs is heavy as hell, but 275 lbs on a barbell are not nearly as much.
-You have a nice gripping surface, and the whole thing is made to be lifted in the first place.
+At the time, I was a beginner still processing the idea that barbell and real life weights are different.
+An object weighing 275lbs is heavy as hell, but a 275lbs barbell is more user-friendly.
+You have a nice gripping surface, and the whole thing is made to be lifted.
 It’s way easier.

 Anyway, that aggression was enough to scare him off.
-He stepped back and I finally bought my ticket.
+He stepped back, and I finally bought my ticket.
 The woman was extra polite too.
 She probably didn’t want to be asked what she wants by a crazy person either.
-While I was giving her the money, the man who was still close to me, whispered some kind of insults, while looking at his shoes.
+While I was giving her the money, the man who was still close to me whispered an insult while looking at his shoes.
 I think he called me a junky and a yokel.
 I gave him the “I hope you think I am a gangster.” look and left.

 Whatever works, I guess.

 P.S.
 The post on natural potential has been updated.